johnbaruah/johnbaruah2/README.md

 - 👋 Hi, I’m @johnbaruah
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
 Web 3.0
-- 💞️ I’m looking to collaborate with ...
-Elon musk
+- 💞️ I’m looking to collaborate with ... you
 - 📫 How to reach me ... through mail johnbaruah8@gmail.com

 <!---